drewcrawford/wasm_safe_thread/README.md

 ![logo](art/logo.png)

-A `std::thread` replacement for wasm32 with proper async integration.
+A `std::thread` + `std::sync` replacement for wasm32 with proper async integration.

-This crate provides a unified threading API that works across both WebAssembly and native platforms.
-Unlike similar crates, it's designed from the ground up to handle the async realities of browser environments.
+This crate provides a unified threading API and synchronization primitives that work across both WebAssembly and native platforms.
+In practice, you can treat it as a cross-platform replacement for much of `std::thread` plus key `std::sync` primitives.

 ## Comparison with wasm_thread